23 Best Things To Do In Lakeland, FL 2025

 Special Events:

-On the first Friday of every month, a themed event takes place at Munn Park.
+On the first Friday of every month, Munn Park hosts a themed event.
 Affectionately called “First Friday,” the streets around the park are closed.

 The area is turned into a Car Show, a vibrant Makers Market featuring skilled crafters and artisans, and an impressive lineup of over 60 First Friday Exhibitors.